MT-CTF/capturetheflag/docs/ctf-api.md

 This folder contains a collection of mods with the main goal of providing an API

 ## ctf_gui
 A tool for easily creating basic CTF-themed GUIs.
-This mod is depreciated.
+This mod was reworked at one point, but a few mods still use the old code, so it was left in.
 You can read the old api docs [here](https://github.com/MT-CTF/capturetheflag/blob/master/mods/apis/ctf_gui/api.md)

 ## ctf_settings
 This mod adds a 'Settings' tab to the player's inventory.